Ganzhou Jiangxi, China Travel Guide

 Banks generally open Monday-Friday, 9 AM-5 PM.
 ATMs are widely available 24/7, accepting most non-local cards for cash withdrawals.

-Most tourist attractions typically open 8-9 AM and close 5-6 PM.
+Most tourist attractions typically open 8-9 AM plus near 5-6 PM.
 Always verify particular times for individual sites before your visit.

 China observes several national holidays.
-During these times, expect heavy crowds at attractions, fully booked transportation, and some businesses with reduced hours.
+During these periods, expect heavy crowds at attractions, fully booked transportation, and some businesses with reduced hours.

-While major city services operate year-round, some smaller businesses might reduce hours or close during freezing winter months.
+While major city services run year-round, some smaller businesses might reduce hours or close during freezing winter months.
 Confirm specific schedules for peace of mind.

 Check public holiday calendars before planning.
-Prepare for crowds and book ahead during peak travel times.
-Access airport lounges for comfort and consider flight compensation services for unforeseen travel disruptions.
+Prepare for large groups of people and book ahead during peak travel times.
+Access airport lounges for comfort and consider flight compensation services for unforeseen travel delays.

 A simple 'Nǐ hǎo' (Hello) and a slight nod are common greetings.
 Handshakes are for business.
 Casual dress is generally fine; modest attire covers shoulders and knees when at temples.

-Tipping is not customary in China.
+It's not customary to tip in China.
 Wait to be seated in restaurants.
 Meals are often served family-style.
 Slurping noodles indicates enjoyment.
 Avoid sticking chopsticks upright in your rice bowl.

 Photography is generally allowed in public areas and tourist sites.
 Always seek permission before taking pictures of individuals, specifically children, the elderly, or those in traditional dress.